Elviss

 Elviss were a West London-based British alternative rock band, who were active during the mid-2000s releasing only one album titled Dead Cat and Sharksick in 2004.
 The album was due to be released in 2003 after the release of their third single "Radio (Kill It)", but it was put back until the band had a hit single.
-It ultimately was never released in their homeland but was released in Japan on 21 April 2004 with a retail price of 2,100 Yen.
-The UK release was due to be 11 tracks only, but the Japanese version had 12 with "Orange Glow" as this track.
+It ultimately was never released in their homeland but was released in Japan on 21 April 2004 with a retail price of 2,200 Yen.
+The UK release was due to be 11 tracks only, but the Japanese version had 12 with "Orange Glow" as a bonus track.

 The band's name was a reference to the Enhanced Low light level and Visible Surveillance System (ELVISS).
 During their brief career, they opened for Feeder at a Kerrang!-sponsored gig and also opened for Stone Sour.
 They were also championed by the magazine itself, which included an appearance at the Kerrang!
 Weekender in 2002 at Camber Sands, East Sussex.
 The intro of their Deadcat and Sharksick track "Tantrum", was used as an indents soundbed on Kerrang!'s music channel in 2003.

 The band who were originally composed of Karl Sunderland (vocals), Ed Coonagh (guitar), Geoff Holroyd (drums) and Drew McConnell (bass), released three singles titled "S.K.P.", "D-Change" (with their first music video shot in Ladbrook Grove, London and was Jo Whiley's "Single of the Week" on her Radio 1 show) both in 2002 and "Radio (Kill It)" in 2003, with the last two of these charting at No. 170 and No. 89 in that order.
 These singles were followed up by the release of their "Dead Cat and Sharksick" (EP), which was essentially a 5-track sampler for the album before the release of a 3-track EP in late 2004 titled "Not Enough", which also seen Struan Robertson on bass after McConnell left the band to later join Babyshambles.
 Elviss were later dropped by their label, several months after the release of this EP.